Compliance

 Do bias audits need to be separate for nurses, physicians, allied health, and administrative staff?

 Best practice: yes.
 Different roles may use different AI tools or be evaluated differently.
-Segmented audits provide more accurate analysis of disparate impact within each job family.
+Segmented audits provide more accurate analysis of disparate impact within each job family, as recommended by state laws like NYC's LL144.
+This granularity helps identify role-specific biases, such as credential evaluation for physicians.

 What if our AI tool flags a candidate as "high risk" based on work history?

 Be extremely careful.
-"Risk scoring" candidates—especially in healthcare—can violate discrimination laws.
-Never use AI to predict "problem employees" or flag candidates based on protected characteristics (age, disability, etc.).
-Focus on objective qualifications, not predictive "risk" scores.
+"Risk scoring" candidates—especially in healthcare—can violate discrimination laws if based on protected characteristics.
+Never use AI to predict "problem employees" or flag candidates based on age, disability, etc. Focus on objective qualifications, not predictive "risk" scores.
+Consult the FTC's AI risk management framework for guidance on ethical scoring.

 Can we use AI to screen for "cultural fit" in patient-facing roles?

 No. "Cultural fit" AI is among the highest-risk tools for discrimination.
 It often penalizes candidates from diverse backgrounds, non-dominant cultures, or neurodiverse individuals.
-Focus hiring on clinical competency and patient care skills, not subjective "fit."
+Focus hiring on clinical competency and patient care skills, not subjective "fit," to align with Title VII.
+Use structured interviews instead for objective evaluation.

 How do we handle AI compliance for travel nurses and per-diem staff?